SendiventvsKnock

 • Team invite → send Slack + email

 A simpler model is faster to implement and maintain.
-With Sendivent, digests are "your cron job fires a summary event" instead of configuring a workflow engine.
+With Sendivent, digests are "your cron job triggers a summary sequence" instead of configuring a workflow engine.

 Bottom line

 Knock is for teams who need sophisticated notification workflows.
-Sendivent is for teams who want to ship notifications quickly without the workflow overhead.
+Sendivent is for teams who want to ship notifications quickly with a simpler sequence model.

 Code Comparison